 Why is that?

-Because steadily decreasing prices by sellers are only one characteristic or indicator, but there are other variables that can lead to fewer real estate transactions.
+Because steadily decreasing prices by sellers are only one characteristic or indicator.
+However, other variables can lead to fewer real estate transactions.

-Also, increasing house prices can lead to a decreasing number of real estate transactions.
+Also, increasing house prices can lead to decreasing real estate transactions.

 How is that?

-If you have high demand because of low interest rates, a decreasing number of offers and at the same time house prices increasing in a way that fewer buyers can afford a house, you get the same result – a decreasing number of real estate transactions.
+Suppose you have high demand because of low-interest rates.
+In that case, a decreasing number of offers, and at the same time, house prices increasing in a way that fewer buyers can afford a house, you get the same result – a decreasing number of real estate transactions.

 Does the Current Real Estate Market Data Show a Slow Real Estate Market?